qdrant/crasher/readme.md

           Optimizer indexing threshold
       --memmap-threshold <MEMMAP_THRESHOLD>
-          Maximum size (in KiloBytes) of vectors to store in-memory per segment --use-scalar-quantization
+          Maximum size (in KiloBytes) of vectors to store in-memory per segment --on-disk
-          Whether to use scalar quantization for vectors --vectors-on-disk
+          If true - configure collection to read vectors, payload and indexes from disk.
+If set to false, the data will be loaded in RAM
-          If true - serve vectors from disk.
-If set to false, the vectors will be loaded in RAM --grpc-timeout-ms <GRPC_TIMEOUT_MS>
+      --grpc-timeout-ms <GRPC_TIMEOUT_MS>
           Timeout of gRPC client [default: 2000]
       --only-sparse